beginnerSC/pyminimax/README.md

 Z_minimax = minimax(dist)       #  minimax linkage result
 ```

-There is only one function in PyMinimax, `pyminimax.minimax`, and its usage is very much similar to the hierarchical clustering methods in SciPy, say [scipy.cluster.hierarchy.complete](https://docs.scipy.org/doc/scipy/reference/generated/scipy.cluster.hierarchy.complete.html).
+The most important function in PyMinimax is `pyminimax.minimax`.
+Its usage is very much similar to the hierarchical clustering methods in SciPy, say [scipy.cluster.hierarchy.complete](https://docs.scipy.org/doc/scipy/reference/generated/scipy.cluster.hierarchy.complete.html).
 See the [documentation](https://pyminimax.readthedocs.io/en/latest/) for more details.